- Docs

 Blocked Versions:

-If a version fails validation during upload (missing Troy: header, invalid version format, etc.), it will be blocked.
-Blocked versions are stored with their file hash to prevent re-processing.
+Blocked is not a version type you can select โ it's a processing outcome.
+If a version fails validation during upload (missing Troy header, invalid version format, etc.), Troy Server blocks it and stores the file hash to prevent re-processing.

-To fix a blocked version, correct the issue in your plugin and upload a new release.
+To fix a blocked version, correct the issue in your plugin and upload a new version.
+Blocked entries appear in Settings โ Logs.

 Plugin Status Options